 In the event that the power goes out and the opener motor is unusable, pulling your garage door’s emergency release cable will disconnect the door from the motor and allow you to open it manually.
 You’ll find the emergency release cable just inside the garage, hanging from above at the center line of the door.

 While it may be tempting to replace the lift or safety cable yourself it is in fact a very unwise thing to do.
 Any project that might bring you in contact with or require you to work on or around garage door springs should always be done by a highly trained, qualified professional.
 The amount of energy stored in garage door springs is enormous.
 Many people have died and many more been seriously injured working around them when they have snapped.
 Don’t become a statistic.
-Make sure any work done around your garage door springs is always performed by a qualified, licensed professional team like ours.
+Make sure any work done around your garage door springs is always performed by qualified, licensed professionals like our Littleton garage door repair team.

 The modern automatic overhead garage door is a complex mechanism that utilizes a combination of old world analog tech and new world high tech.
 The two types of tech work in concert with each other with the compact, powerful, energy-efficient motor getting the door started and regulating its movement and the old world springs providing the bulk of the raw power needed to lift the door, which can weigh many hundreds of pounds.
 But none of that raw lifting power would be of much use if it wasn’t for the garage door cables.
 Below we’ll look at one of the most common problems the garage door repair company faces: slipped cables.